J1bz/expression/README.rst

 DELETE
 ~~~~~~

-.. note:: Expression uses Grako (https://pypi.python.org/pypi/grako) to
+**Note**: Expression uses Grako (https://pypi.python.org/pypi/grako) to
 generate a parser from a grammar defined in
 ``etc/j1bz/expression/grammar.bnf``.
-You can read this bnf description to
+You can read this bnf description to check
-  check for all available possibilities.
+for all available possibilities.